 - Website: Link

-They offer traditional choices like Chicken Noodle and French Onion, and some more creative concoctions such as the Curried Apple Pork Stew and Vegan Spicy Cabbage.
-They boast other options as well, salads and sandwiches that complement the namesake eats, plus pasta, meats, and seafood.
+They offer traditional choices like Chicken Noodles and French Onion and some more creative concoctions such as the Curried Apple Pork Stew and Vegan Spicy Cabbage.
+They also boast other options: salads and sandwiches that complement the namesake eats, plus pasta, meats, and seafood.

 Many flock here for a tasty breakfast as well.
 One of the most fun things to do here is to order a soup flight!
 It comes with four of the six daily creations and some delicious French bread for dipping.